In life, we can hold on to a lot of anger and resentment.

 Radical responsibility requires being accountable for yourself, owning your actions, feelings, thoughts, and behavior.

-Rather than react with fear or running away, denying you have any power over what is happening, you must take action to avoid recurring, harmful behavior.
+Rather than reacting with fear, running away, or denying you have any power over what is happening, you must take action to avoid recurring, harmful behavior.

 Benefits of Forgiveness